This article explains what the Property Ombudsman is and how its code of practice works.

 If you have a complaint about an agent, you should find out which scheme they are members of and go through them.

 The TPO code doesn’t cover private landlords.
-Instead, it covers letting agents that a private landlord would hire to manage their properties.
+Instead, it covers residential letting agents that a private landlord would hire to manage their properties.

 This means it can also protect you from a letting agent’s poor practice.